Energetical self-organization of a few strongly interacting particles: Excited States

 where $\chi(t=0)$ is the value of $\chi$ when $t=0$ in Eq. \ref{eq1} and $\Psi_{i}(\chi(t=0))$ is the corresponding probability amplitude for the Fock state i.
 The sum runs over Fock states that have the Euler value $\chi(t=0)$.
 We note that $P(\chi(t \ne 0))=1-P(\chi(t=0))$.
-The result of Eq. \ref{eq_15}, is plotted in the inset of Fig. \ref{fig4} showing that some of the degenerate states in the encircled area with $E=5$, contain Fock states with $\chi \neq 3$.
-Therefore, the probability amplitudes in the superposition of the Fock states that forms the respective wavefunction of each degenerate state, are self-tuned in a way that retains the average Euler value $\chi = 3$ from the $t=0$ case.
-In this sense the system retains the information of the self-organization of the particles from when the hopping is absent and the energy of the system is determined only by the interaction term in Eq. \ref{eq1}, i.e. by the energetical ordering of the particles, according to the number of edges formed by adjacent particles in the Hubbard lattice.
-The particle structures for one of the degenerate states at the plateau with $\chi=3$ are shown in Fig. \ref{fock_test1}.
+The result of Eq. \ref{eq_15}, is plotted in the inset of figure \ref{fig4}, showing that some of the degenerate states in the encircled area with $E=5$, contain Fock states with $\chi \neq 3$.
+We remark that due to the degeneracy there are many possible solutions for the eigenvectors at this energy, which can be related with a unitary transformation.
+The eigenvectors contain the amplitudes of each Fock state in the superposition that represents each one of the degenerate states, and depend in principle on the method used to diagonalize the Hamiltonian of the system.
+We have verified that the Euler number of the degenerate states remains the same for different methods of diagonalization.
+Our result shows that the probability amplitudes in the superposition of the Fock states which forms the respective wavefunction of each degenerate state, are self-tuned in a way that retains the average Euler value $\chi = 3$ from the $t=0$ case.
+In this sense, the system retains the information of the self-organization of the particles from when the hopping is absent and the energy of the system is determined only by the interaction term in Eq. \ref{eq1}.
+This information comes from the energetical(bond) ordering of the particles, according to the number of edges(bonds) formed by adjacent particles in the Hubbard lattice.
+The particle structures for one of the degenerate states at the plateau with $\chi=3$ are shown in figure \ref{fock_test1}.
 The individual Euler for each Fock state takes the values $\chi=2,3,4$, with the corresponding clusters arranged in various positions inside the Hubbard lattice.

-For the other encircled areas in Fig. \ref{fig4} at energies E=0,10 the self-organization information is still retained from the $t=0$ case but the corresponding wavefunctions are linear superpositions of Fock states with individual Euler $\chi=4$ for E=0 and $\chi=2$ for E=10, as for the ground state analyzed in the previous section.
+For the other encircled areas in figure \ref{fig4} at energies $E=0,10$ the self-organization information is still retained from the $t=0$ case, but the corresponding wavefunctions are linear superpositions of Fock states with individual Euler $\chi=4$ for E=0 and $\chi=2$ for E=10, as for the ground state analyzed in the previous section.